Stable L\'evy processes in a cone: Results for stable processes conditioned to stay in a cone

 The latter is a finite strictly positive jointly continuous function with the properties

 and

 where $ f\approx g$ means the ratio of the functions $f$ and $g$ are bounded from above and below by two positive constants, uniformly in their domains. \end{theorem}

-The existence of the entrance law $(n_t(y)dy, t>0),$ is sufficient to build a candidate for a probability measure, say $\mathbb{P}^\triangleleft_0,$ on $\mathbb{D}$ carried by the paths with values in $\Gamma$, under which the paths of $X$ start continuously from $0$ and remain in $\Gamma$ forever.
+The existence of the entrance law $(n_t(y)\d y, t>0),$ is sufficient to build a candidate for a probability measure, say $\mathbb{P}^\triangleleft_0,$ on $\mathbb{D}$ carried by the paths of $X$ that start continuously from $0$ and remain in $\Gamma$ forever.
 To that end, note from \eqref{P00} and Proposition \ref{BPWprop}, that for any $t>0$ we have the following weak convergence,

 where $C$ is the constant in Proposition \ref{BPWprop}, and it is independent of $t$.
 With a pre-emptive choice of notation, let us denote by $\mathbb{P}^\triangleleft_0(X_t \in \d y)$ the measure that is obtained as a limit in the above relation, that is Recalling from \eqref{MCOM} that $M$ forms a martingale for the process killed at its first exit from $\Gamma,$ we have that necessarily $\int_{\Gamma}\mathbb{P}^\triangleleft_0(X_t \in \d y)=1.$ Furthermore, denote by $\mathbb{P}^\triangleleft_0$ the probability measure on $\mathbb{D}$ whose finite dimensional distributions are given by,